docker/docs/desktop/windows/index.md

 #### Proxies

-Docker Desktop lets you configure HTTP/HTTPS Proxy Settings and automatically propagates these to Docker.
+Docker Desktop detects the HTTP/HTTPS proxy settings and automatically propagates these to Docker.
 For example, if you set your proxy settings to `http://proxy.example.com`, Docker uses this proxy when pulling containers.